SparkPost/support-docs/content/momentum/4/conf-overview.md

 As discussed in [“Using the `include` and `readonly_include` Directives”](/momentum/4/conf-overview#conf.files.includes), you can split your Momentum configuration into any number of configuration files.
 However, if you add new configuration files you must also add them to the repository.
 Follow these steps:

-1. Familiarize yourself with the Momentum repository management tool [eccfg](/momentum/4/executable/eccfg).

-2. Navigate to the appropriate directory for the changes you intend to make.
+1. Navigate to the appropriate directory for the changes you intend to make.
 You will save your files to a different directory on a different node depending upon how narrowly or widely your configuration applies.

     *   For a single-node configuration, navigate to `/opt/msys/ecelerity/etc/conf/default`.